Videos are not designed to be a substitute for instructions. Please refer to the detailed Documentation below.

 Understanding Delimiter and Columns

-When adding or editing a Keyword, you’ll see options on the Keywords form to optionally define a Delimiter and Columns.
+When adding or editing a Keyword, you’ll see options on the Keywords form to optionally define a Delimiter (and, if the source is local, Columns).

 When specified, these provide greater control over which part of a Term to output when using the Keyword in our content.